Parechinus: Description

-Test round, diameter up to 60 mm, with a dense covering of short sharp spines which do not exceed 20% of test diameter.
-Test colour usually green, spines purple, but also green, red or off-white.
+The test is round, diameter up to 60 mm, with a dense covering of short sharp spines which do not exceed 20% of test diameter.
+The test colour is usually green, spines purple, but also green, red or off-white.

 Distribution

 Lüderitz to Durban, intertidal to about 100 m.

 Natural history

 Grazes on seaweeds, and population density affects the rate of kelp settlement.
 Provides shelter for juvenile abalone Haliotis midae and is an important influence on kelp forest ecology.
 Abundant on flatter areas of rocky reefs in the Cape.
 Eaten by West coast rock lobster Jasus lalandii.